 For an employee with over 1 year of continuous full-time service, benefit plans may be continued during the Mutual Leave.
+Mutual Leave is not considered leave entitlement under the Family and Medical Leave Act.

 If the employee fails to return to work at the university on or before the expiration of the Mutual Leave, the employee will be considered to have resigned from the university.
 If the employee fails to return to work at the university at the end of the leave and work for a period of time equal to the length of the leave, he or she must repay the portion of the benefit costs paid by the university during the Mutual Leave.